rnajena/Nanopore_Seq_Metaanalysis/README.md

 - All wetlab and drylab input data were cleaned and combined into single dataframe using the script ./_data/make_master.Rmd.
 The dataframe can be found at ./_data/master_plus.RDS.

 ### Analyses
-- The analyses for all Figures related to flow cell half-life were based on data at ./_analysis/master_plus.RDS.
+- The analyses for all figures related to flow cell half-life were based on data at ./_analysis/master_plus.RDS.
 The code to reproduce the figures can be found at ./_analysis/nanopore_meta.Rmd

 ### Contact
 - For any questions, please contact <daria.meyer@uni-jena.de>, <damian.wollny@uni-jena.de>, <manja@uni-jena.de>